-Students enrolled in Concordia University, St. Paul are required to give certain information in order that the University may make reasonable judgments about them, provide services, information may become part of the student education record.
+Students enrolled in Concordia University, St. Paul are required to give certain information in order that the University may make reasonable judgments about them, provide services, and give informed advice regarding courses to be followed.
+Such personal data and information may become part of the student education record.
 Students may make the justifiable assumption that the University, as custodian of this data, will preserve the data's private nature.
 By requiring or requesting such information, Concordia University gives assurance that the information will be protected against improper disclosure.